porla/docs/docs/pql.md

 PQL (short for Porla Query Language) is a simple query language built into Porla that makes it easy to query torrents.

+## Examples

+ * `name contains "ubuntu"` - all torrents which name contains _ubuntu_.
+ * `is:seeding and age > 1w` - torrents that are seeding and also added more
+   than a week ago.
+ * `is:downloading` - torrents that are currently downloading.

 ## Types

 There are three main types - `STRING`, `FLOAT` and `INT`.